Guinnessstache/OTBulkPayout/README.md

 # OTBulkPayout
 This will bulk payout TRAC earned on your node for all current held jobs.

-Please make sure you edit the script to put your ERC725 ID where it says "0xCHANGEMETOYOURerc725ID"
+Please make sure you edit the script to put your ERC725 ID where it says "ReplaceNodeID"

 1: SSH into your node to access the command line interface